FAQs

 4. Manager Level (Ex.
 Account Manager; Superintendent Engineer; Lead Lawyer)

-7. C-suite Level (Ex.
+7. Senior Executive Level (Ex.
 CFO; COO; CEO)

 The example job titles above are titles that we can expect at each Seniority level.
 However, depending on the specific characteristics of the company and position, these titles could also appear at slightly higher or lower levels.